Constant payoff in zero-sum stochastic games: Examples and a remark

-The relation $\frac{t^2}{2}< t v^*(k)$ for all $t\in(0,1)$ shows that the payoff does not grow linearly during the game.
-In fact, Player $2$ obtains strictly less than the value (and this is favorable to him) at all times except for $t=1$.
+Since $\frac{t^2}{2}< t v^*(k)$ for all $t\in(0,1)$, $(x^1_\la,x^2)$ does not satisfy the constant payoff property.
+In fact, under these strategies, Player $2$ obtains strictly less than the value (and this is favorable to him) at all times except for $t=1$.